NHS in new booster jab drive as Covid cases continue to rise

 Some scientists and business leaders have suggested ministers should consider further reducing the self-isolation time for people who test positive to enable them to get back to work and prevent essential services collapsing.

-Health Secretary Sajid Javid has already reduced it from 10 to seven days in England while in the United States it has been cut from 10 days to five for people who are asymptomatic.
+The Health Secretary has already reduced it from 10 to seven days in England while in the United States it has been cut from 10 days to five for people who are asymptomatic.
 Scotland, Wales and Northern Ireland have yet to make any changes.

 The president of the CBI, Lord Bilimoria, pointed out that South Africa – where Omicron was first detected – had gone further dropping the requirement to self-isolate altogether for those who are asymptomatic.